salvatorespoto/salvatorespoto.github.io/renderloop/content/post/aliasing-antialiasing/1-overview/index.md

 ---
 title: "Signal Processing in Computer Graphics #1: Overview" # Title of the blog post.
-date: 2022-09-12T20:28:24+02:00 # Date of post creation.
+date: 2024-09-10T20:28:24+02:00 # Date of post creation.
 description: "Signal Processing in Computer Graphic: Overview." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
-draft: true # Sets whether to render this page.
+draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.
 # menu: main
 series: "Signal Processing in Computer Graphics"